txthinking/brook/docs/cli.md

 **--address**="": When server is brook wsserver or brook wssserver, specify address instead of resolving addresses from host, such as 1.2.3.4:443

-**--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local file path.
-Like: https://txthinking.github.io/bypass/sample_block.txt
+**--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local absolute file path.
+Like: https://txthinking.github.io/bypass/example_domain.txt

-**--bypassDomainList**="": One domain per line, suffix match mode. https://, http:// or local file path.
-Like: https://txthinking.github.io/bypass/apple_domain.txt
+**--bypassDomainList**="": One domain per line, suffix match mode. https://, http:// or local absolute file path.
+Like: https://txthinking.github.io/bypass/example_domain.txt

 **--ca**="": When server is brook wssserver, specify ca instead of insecure, such as /path/to/ca.pem